Three Free Observation Decks in Shinjuku

 Odakyu Department Store Shinjuku

-This department store is conveniently linked directly to the Shinjuku Station West Exit, which boasts the highest number of passengers in Japan.
-From a wide lineup of popular cosmetics and luxury bran…
+This department store is directly connected to Shinjuku Station, the train station with the highest number of passengers in Japan.
+Featuring a wide lineup of everything from popular cosmetics and luxu…

 - 1-1-3 Nishi-Shinjuku, Shinjuku-ku, Tokyo

 - Telephone number

 - 10:00AM-8:30PM Note: May vary according to the floor, day of the week and season.

 Next up is the can’t-miss Tokyo Metropolitan Government (TMG) Building!

 This government building is home to a spacious observation deck on the 45th floor, 202m above ground.
 If you look at the TMG Building from the outside, then you will notice that there are two towers.
 Each one of them has a free observation deck, named the South Observatory and the North Observatory, based on which building there are in.
 Each one has an elevator that links the first floor directly to the observation deck.
 This time, we went to visit the South Observatory.